Service Control¶

-Services controlled directly by TNSR can be restarted from within the TNSR CLI in configuration mode.
+Services controlled directly by TNSR can be restarted from within the TNSR CLI.

 The name of the service to configure.
 Must be one of: